 Ahead of the election - where Germany stands on…

 The CDU/CSU and SPD government coalition sought to address problems in these sectors with its Climate Action Programme 2030.
-Amongst other things, the programme launched at the end of last year will introduce a carbon price in the heating and transport sectors from 2021 onwards.
-The initial price will be 25 euros per tonne of CO2 and subsequently climb to 55 euros per tonne by 2025, a level regarded as much too low by climate activists but which could still become a target for energy transition critics pointing at rising costs, although lower surcharges on electricity are meant to provide financial relief.
+Amongst other things, the programme launched at the end of last year introduced a carbon price in the heating and transport sectors at the beginning of 2021.
+The initial price is 25 euros per tonne of CO2 and will subsequently climb to 55 euros per tonne by 2025, a level regarded as much too low by climate activists.
+It could still become a target for energy transition critics pointing at rising costs, although lower surcharges on electricity are meant to provide financial relief.

-Moreover, in order to ensure steady progress on the way to its 2030 goal of reducing emissions by 55 percent, the country also adopted a Climate Action Law, which is meant to provide monitoring mechanisms for metering and, if need be, imposing reduction measures in each sector.
+Moreover, in order to ensure steady progress on the way to its 2030 goal of reducing emissions by 55 percent in line with the tighter EU target, the country also adopted a Climate Action Law, which is meant to provide monitoring mechanisms for metering and, if need be, imposing reduction measures in each sector.
 The first annual progress review is scheduled for spring 2021, and the results could cause a stir among stakeholders in sectors that are deemed off track and ordered to readjust their carbon footprint.
 The government also said it was striving for a European Climate Action Law that sets the aim of 2050 greenhouse gas neutrality, although there is still considerable disagreement to what extent Germany needs to contribute to intermediate European goals for 2030.

 About 43 percent of Germany's power consumption was covered with renewables in 2019.
 The share in gross energy consumption, however, was still significantly lower and climbed from just below 15 percent in 2019 to 17.5 percent in the first half of 2020.
 The government plans to bring the share in power consumption to 65 percent by 2030.
 While the scheduled end to nuclear power production in 2022 and the gradual phase-out of coal plants are likely to let the share of wind turbines, solar panels, biogas plants and other renewables rise, the expansion of clean power installations has faltered significantly in recent years and as of 2020 was far below the levels needed to stay on track for the target.